hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 * **Parameter Negotiation**: Implementations SHOULD support pre-defined Sealing Profiles that specify memory cost (M), time iterations (T), and parallelism (P).
-* **Salt**: Each Sealed Artifact (SA) MUST include a unique 128-bit random salt to ensure that identical credentials result in unique sealing keys.
+* **Salt**: Each Sealed Artifact (SA) MUST include a 128-bit random salt sampled from a CSPRNG.
+For the purpose of binding the authorization epoch, the salt input to the Argon2id function MUST be a 20-byte sequence, constructed by concatenating the 16-byte random salt and the 4-byte Big-Endian representation of the auth_index.
+* **Credential Encoding**: To ensure deterministic consistency across different platforms and programming languages, the Authorization Credential (Cred) MUST be encoded as a UTF-8 string **[RFC3629]** before being provided as the password input to the Argon2id function.

 ## AEAD: Sealing Encryption (AES-GCM-SIV)

-ACE-GF employs AES-GCM-SIV [RFC8452] for the authenticated encryption of the Root Entropy Value (REV).
+ACE-GF employs AES-GCM-SIV **[RFC8452]** for the authenticated encryption of the Root Entropy Value (REV).

+AES-256-GCM-SIV is used exclusively for authorization sealing of the Root Entropy Value (REV).
+It is not part of the Derive operation and does not correspond to any AlgID value in the Context Identifier Registry.

 * **Misuse Resistance**: AES-GCM-SIV is selected for its Synthetic Initialization Vector (SIV) properties.
 In the specific context of